roghuchi/OpenStack/README.md

-# Get backup of all instances in openstack [Python3]
+# Get backup of all instances in openstack with Python3
 Get backup of all instances in Open stack